 These beauties bake up pretty quickly too, 25 minutes to be exact!
 Prepping these mushrooms is even quicker if you set your cream cheese out on the counter to soften ahead of time.
 This will save time in your prep work.
 I think the hardest part of these stuffed mushrooms is showing restraint when you are placing them on the serving platter!
 They are glorious and very tempting!

-These tasty little gems can be made ahead and stored in the refrigerator for up to a day in advance.
+These tasty little gems can be made ahead and stored in the refrigerator for up to a couple of days.
 Simply clean and fill your mushroom caps and then cover them tightly and refrigerate.
 When you are ready to bake them place them into a preheated 350-degree oven and bake.

 Find me on Social Media: